Ender108/Morning-Star/README.md

 # Removing the Modlist

-Simply delete the Apostasy folder.
+Simply delete the Morning Star folder.
 Congratulations, you have uninstalled Apostasy.